nfreear/moodle-qtype_calculatedobjects/README.md

 Note, this question type uses the database tables of the 'calculated' question type.

-Tested with Moodle 1.9.7, Moodle 2.0.2.
+Tested with Moodle 1.9.7, 2.0.2 and 2.2.3.

 Currently supported wildcards:
- apple, redapple, orange, pear, pineapple, tomato, walnut, cookie, cake, cup, pencil (each with or without an 's', eg. {cookies} and with an optional differentiator, eg. `{apples_1} + {apples_2}`).
+ apple, redapple, orange, pear, pineapple, tomato, walnut, cookie, cake, cup, car pencil (each with or without an 's', eg. {cookies} and with an optional differentiator, eg. `{apples_1} + {apples_2}`).